Loading...

 Portion Control

-Reduce the portion size of chapati and methi bhaji to minimize the carbohydrate load in a single meal.
+Monitor the portion sizes of chapati and methi bhaji to avoid overeating and excessive carbohydrate intake.

 Stay Hydrated